dkydivyansh/Librewall/src/widgets/WIDGET.md

 # Widget Development Guide

-This guide explains how to create custom widgets for Cyberwall.
+This guide explains how to create custom widgets for Librewall.

 ## Widget Structure